 The first thing I noticed about this line is its roundness and smoothness.
 I could barely feel the weaves!
 It is made from 8 fibers (7 Dyneema and a strand of Goretex.)
-The benefit of the Goretex is that it increases tensile strength by acting as a buffer and lubricant between the other Dyneema fibers, reducing the amount of friction in the line.
-It also prevents them from cutting each other for example during a hookset.
+The benefit of Goretex is that it increases tensile strength by acting as a buffer and lubricant between the other Dyneema fibers, reducing the amount of friction on the line.
+It also prevents fibers from cutting into each other during a hookset for example.

 The samurai braid is made from 8 uncoated strands woven together.
 The individual fibers within those 8 strands are very fine.
 It is exceptionally limp.
 The line has really good color retention compared to other braids.
 Even after it has faded over the course of a season it’s still darker than most braids.
 It is also very quiet going through the guides.
 You don’t hear anything even when you’re torquing it and bringing a fish out of heavy cover.

-What I really like about it unequivocally is its color retention.
-Comes in heavily dyed comparative to other braids.
-What I didn’t like about it is is that it’s soft supple form every once in a while creates a knot in my reel.
+What I really like about it unequivocally, is its color retention.
+In comparison to other brands it comes in heavily dyed.
+What I dislike about the Daiwa Samurai braid is that its supple form every once in a while creates a knot in my reel.
 This is not specific to the Daiwa Samurai braid, but has to do with making a line in that way as opposed to lines that are stiffer.